DCSharpKing15/PREDICTING-STUDENT-GRADUATION-DROPOUT/README.md

    2. In the code section labeled General, locate the line:

-      df = pd.read_csv("put your path here")
+      df = pd.read_csv('/content/drive/My Drive/dataset.csv')

-   3. Replace the placeholder put your path here with the actual path of your dataset file.
+   3. Replace the placeholder and put your path here with the actual path of your dataset file.
 The line should look like
    this:

-      df = pd.read_csv("path/to/your/dataset.csv")
+      df = pd.read_csv('path/to/your/dataset.csv')

 ### 4. Run the Code